GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 Follow these steps to add route:

-- Click `oidc-steppedup-demo` on the services
+- Click on the `oidc-steppedup-demo` service

 - Click `Routes`

 - Click the `+ ADD ROUTE` button

 - Fill in the following boxes:
+     - **Name:** oidc-steppedup-demo
-     - Hosts: `<your-server-host>`, `Tip: Press Enter to accept value`.
-In my case, I am using a server and updated `/etc/hosts` file.
-This is the host which will be used to request in browser after configuration.
+     - **Hosts:** `<your-server-host>`, `Tip: Press Enter to accept value`.
+In my case, I am using server and updated `/etc/hosts` file.
+This is the host which we will used to request in browser after configuration.
 You can register your domain host if you are using live servers.
-The examples in this tutorial use `dev1.gluu.org`, you need to substitute with your host.
-See the [Kong docs](https://docs.konghq.com/0.14.x/proxy/#routes-and-matching-capabilities) for more routing capabilities.
+For further next tutorial I am using `dev1.gluu.org`, you need to use your host.
+Check kong docs for more routing capabilities [here](https://docs.konghq.com/0.14.x/proxy/#routes-and-matching-capabilities).

 ![oidc-demo2](../img/oidc-demo2.png)

 ### Configure Plugin

 - Click `ROUTES` on the left panel
-- Click on `route id` which has host `dev1.gluu.org`
+- Click on `route id/name` which has host `dev1.gluu.org`
 - Click on `Plugins`
 - Click on `+ ADD PLUGIN` button
 - You will see `Gluu OIDC & UMA PEP` title and `+` icon in pop-up.